Liepmann History in the Alter St.-Matthäus Kirchhof

 Through a friend's research on Find A Grave, I discovered three apparent relatives are buried only ten minutes away by bike:

 My wife and I set out in the blazing May heat to see these relatives' graves.
 It took a bit of wandering since we had no map of locations within the "Kirchhof", but we found the Liepmann family plot on the west side of an interior wall.
-(Folks who wish to visit themselves may find it helpful to see this Google maps screenshot, which marks the spot.)
+Folks who wish to visit themselves may find it helpful to check this Google maps screenshot which marks the spot:

 Getting closer, you can see Julius and Anna's plaques:

 The gold inscription under "LIEPMANN" doesn't come through in the photo, but reads,

 Trennung ist unser Loos Wiedersehen unsere Hoffnung

 I have received some help in translating this as, "Separation is our lot / To meet again our hope".

 Below the plaques for Julius and Anna we found one for Herr Doktor Gottfried, who was apparently the director of a district court and judicial council:

 We also found a grave not listed on the Find A Grave pages that sparked our expedition: Karl Liepmann, apparently a farmer.
 The inscription is quite stylized; my transliteration is "I love you forever and ever" but I have been told that it translates more to "I have always loved you" and that its antiquated style marks it almost certainly as a reference to Jeremiah 31:3; "Thus, it does not evoke the association of surviving relatives mourning, but of an affirmation of trust in the love of the Lord towards the deceased."